Title IV School Code: 012259

 Third Wed. of each month, by appt. only, 10- 11 a.m.

 For many students, making the decision to attend college is an easy one.
-However, you probably worry about how to pay for your education, from the tuition to the books and supplies.
+However, some might worry about how to pay for your education, from tuition to books and supplies.
 The Financial Aid office is your go-to resource for learning about the various types of financial assistance available.

 Eligibility for Financial Aid